 - Apply effective intervention strategies to typical injuries/conditions at the foot, ankle and knee in dancers including exercise, motor control, technique re-education, myofascial release, taping/padding and use of supports.

 - For those licensed to do graded passive movement at the joints: Apply effective intervention strategies to typical injuries/conditions at the foot, ankle and knee in dancers including joint mobilization/ Grade V movements.

-- Improve observational skills of the performing dancer with a focus on the biomechanics of the foot, ankle and knee and integrate this skill into intervention programs
+- Improve observational skills with a focus on the biomechanics of the foot, ankle and knee and integrate this skill into intervention programs for the performing dancer.

 8:30-10:30 Clinical Significance of Foot, Ankle & Knee

 10:45-12:30 Lab: Palpation of the Foot, Ankle and Knee